microsoft/TemplateStudio/code/TemplateStudioForWinUICs/Templates/Test/App.MSTest/Param_ProjectName.Tests.MSTest/README.md

     {
         _dataGridViewModel.OnNavigatedTo(null);

-        Assert.AreNotEqual(_dataGridViewModel_.Source, null, "The DataGridViewModel Source property was not updated.");
+        Assert.AreNotEqual(_dataGridViewModel.Source, null, "The DataGridViewModel Source property was not updated.");
         Assert.AreEqual(_data.Result.Count(), _dataGridViewModel.Source.Count(), "The DataGridViewModel Source property does not have the correct number of items.");
         CollectionAssert.AreEqual(_dataGridViewModel.Source, _data.Result.ToArray());
     }